Skip to main content

 Each voice entry has three layers:

-3. Voice tuning (stability, clarity, speed)
+Voice tuning

 In the Agent section:

-• Click Change
+• Click Change to open the Voice Library

-• Preview each voice using the play button
+• Preview each voice using the play button or enter custom text

 Choose a voice that: